MicrosoftDocs/power-automate-docs/articles/desktop-flows/schema.md

 The number of desktop flow binaries might vary depending on the size of the desktop flow.

 ## Roles and permissions
 With v2 schema, we use the desktop flow binary entity.
-For desktop flow to work as expected, you need additional permission.
-If you are using default roles, `Environment Maker` and `Basic User` there are no change needed.
+For desktop flow to work as expected, you need additional permissions.
+If you are using default roles, `Environment Maker` and `Basic User` there is no change needed.

 If you use custom roles to manage the access to your Desktop Flow, you will need to add the following list of privileges:
 - prvCreatedesktopflowbinary